aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 }
 ```

-In a few minutes after the successful invocation of the Lambda function, we should start seeing the log messages from the example extension sent to Amazon Data Firehose which sends the messages to a Amazon S3 bucket.
+In a few minutes after the successful invocation of the Lambda function, you should see the log messages from the example extension sent to Amazon Kinesis Data Firehose which sends the messages to a Amazon S3 bucket.

 * Login to AWS console:
   * Navigate to the S3 bucket mentioned under the parameter `BucketName` in the SAM output.